WisGateOS 2 Extensions User Manual

 - Destination port: The destination port for routing.

 - To save the changes, click Add new rule.
-Then you can view the rule created in the list of Traffic rules interface.
+The newly created rule will then appear in the Traffic rules interface.

 Solar Battery